satyanandaram/CSPP-Project-001/README.md

 6. wc
 7. cut

-Currently, the code for the wc and cut functions are yet to be added.
-The test files in the test folder is empty.
+Currently, the code for the all the 7 functions are yet to be added.
+The test files in the test folder is ready for 5 commands except wc and cut commands.

 Completed 2 testcases for all 5 commands using pytest, so that the functions in the helper file can be tested.